sdegutis/immaculatalibrary.com/site/data/articles/2021-11-22-gods-response-to-the-bad-things-in-our-lives.md

 ---
-imageFilename: '/img/articles/2021-11-22-gods-response-to-the-bad-things-in-our-lives.jpg'
+imageFilename: /img/articles/2021-11-22-gods-response-to-the-bad-things-in-our-lives.jpg
-title: 'God’s response to the bad things in our lives'
+title: God’s response to the bad things in our lives
+draft: true
 ---

 Sometimes we can be in the middle of very sad times in our lives.
 There's nothing wrong with being sad when bad things happen, especially when they're not our fault.